MachinisteWeb/node-atlas/README.en.md

 ### Custom Template Engine ###

 It is possible to let the [Express Template Engine implementation](http://expressjs.com/en/guide/using-template-engines.html) to bypass the NodeAtlas Template Engine implementation  for view render.
-To do this, use the `commonEngine` parameter.
+To do this, use the `engine` parameter.
 See an example with the Handlebars engine:

 First, add the Express Handlebars middleware amongs your modules: